Managing high blood pressure with chronic kidney disease stages 1-4

 Checking your blood pressure

 Blood pressure is checked by using an arm blood pressure cuff.
-It should be checked every time you visit your care team.
-Your care team might also recommend checking your blood pressure at home and keeping a daily record.
+It should be checked every time you visit your doctors.
+Your doctors might also recommend checking your blood pressure at home and keeping a daily record.

 Choosing the right blood pressure cuff